sebin-oh/Bouc-Wen-class-model/README.md

 ## Overview
 This script provides a Bouc-Wen class model considering hysteresis mechanism of RC columns.<br/>
-'Example' folder contains one .m script and two .mat files.<br/>
+`Example` folder contains one .m script and two .mat files.<br/>
-'BoucWen.m' implements the algorithm offered in the appendix of the reference.<br/>
+`BoucWen.m` implements the algorithm offered in the appendix of the reference.<br/>
-'demo.m' offers a demonstration for the model by comparing the experimental data and the model
+`demo.m` offers a demonstration for the model by comparing the experimental data and the model

 ## Developers
 Developed by Sebin Oh (sebin.oh@berkeley.edu), Taeyong Kim (taeyongkim@ajou.ac.kr), and Junho Song (junhosong@snu.ac.kr).